 Have chronic bronchopulmonary or other high-risk diseases

 Staphylococcal pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
-The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae, atypical... read more may be a primary infection or result from hematogenous spread of S. aureus infection elsewhere in the body (eg, IV catheter infection, endocarditis, soft-tissue infection) or from injection drug use.
+The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more may be a primary infection or result from hematogenous spread of S. aureus infection elsewhere in the body (eg, IV catheter infection, endocarditis, soft-tissue infection) or from injection drug use.
 However, S. aureus is a common cause of hospital-acquired pneumonia Hospital-Acquired Pneumonia Hospital-acquired pneumonia (HAP) develops at least 48 hours after hospital admission.
-The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant organisms... read more , including ventilator-associated pneumonia Ventilator-Associated Pneumonia Ventilator-associated pneumonia (VAP) develops at least 48 hours after endotracheal intubation.
+The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more , including ventilator-associated pneumonia Ventilator-Associated Pneumonia Ventilator-associated pneumonia (VAP) develops at least 48 hours after endotracheal intubation.
 The most common pathogens are gram-negative bacilli and Staphylococcus aureus; antibiotic-resistant... read more .

 Staphylococcal pneumonia is occasionally characterized by formation of lung abscesses followed by rapid development of pneumatoceles and empyema.
 CA-MRSA often causes severe necrotizing pneumonia.